nus-cs2113-AY2021S2/tp/docs/team/rizavur.md

 ## Overview
 **NUSMaze** is a Command Line Interface (CLI) based application that aims to **simplify NUS Computer Engineering students’ journey** from one point to another within the NUS Engineering and Computing buildings.
-The application allows users to find the shortest route from one block to another, locate the nearest eatery, add personal notes to the location and many more.
-The main target audience of NUSMaze are freshmen who are unfamiliar with the campus and need help travelling between Engineering and computing.

 ## Summary of Contributions
-This section shows a brief summary of my contributions to the team project, including coding, documentation and other helpful contribution throughout the development of NUSMaze.
+This section shows a brief summary of my contributions to the team project.

 ### Code contributed
 The link to the code contributed by me can be found